-Isaac is a researcher in the international innovation team at Nesta.
+Isaac is a Researcher in the Inclusive Innovation team at Nesta

-Isaac speaks five languages, and has carried out ethnographic research and facilitated events in Morocco and the Democratic Republic of Congo.
-He holds a BA in Social Anthropology (first-class honours) from the University of Cambridge, and a Master 1 in Interdisciplinary Social Sciences (distinction) from the École des Hautes Études en Sciences Sociales, Paris.
+Isaac holds a BA in Social Anthropology (first-class honours) from the University of Cambridge, and a Master 1 in Interdisciplinary Social Sciences (distinction) from the École des Hautes Études en Sciences Sociales, Paris.
 He speaks five languages, and outside of work he enjoys reading, politics, playing musical instruments and dance.